-John Clarence Webster, CMG FRSC FRS FRSE was born October 21, 1863 in Shediac.
-He became a physician pioneering in Obstetrics and gynaecology who in retirement had a second career as an historian, specializing in the history of his native New Brunswick.
+John Clarence Webster, CMG FRSC FRS FRSE, was born on October 21, 1863, in Shediac.
+As a pioneering physician in Obstetrics and Gynecology, he later had a second career as a historian, focusing on the history of his native New Brunswick.

-Webster was educated at Mount Allison College where he matriculated in 1878 and obtained a general Bachelor of Arts degree in 1882.
-He became known as the “Laird of Shediac”.
+Webster attended Mount Allison College, matriculating in 1878 and earning a Bachelor of Arts degree in 1882.
+He became known as the “Laird of Shediac.”

-After graduating, in 1883 he went to Scotland where he began medical studies at the University of Edinburgh, graduating MB ChB in 1888.
-He then did further postgraduate studies in both Leipzig and Berlin.
-From 1884 he was working as an obstetrician at Minto House School of Medicine on Chambers Street in Edinburgh.
-He obtained his doctorate (MD) in 1891.
+In 1883, he traveled to Scotland to pursue medical studies at the University of Edinburgh, graduating with an MB ChB in 1888.
+He continued his postgraduate education in Leipzig and Berlin.
+By 1884, he worked as an obstetrician at Minto House School of Medicine on Chambers Street in Edinburgh.
+He received his doctorate (MD) in 1891.

-In 1893 he was elected a Fellow of the Royal College of Physicians of Edinburgh.
-In January 1896 he was elected a Fellow of the Royal Society of Edinburgh.
+Webster was elected a Fellow of the Royal College of Physicians of Edinburgh in 1893 and a Fellow of the Royal Society of Edinburgh in January 1896.

-In 1896, after thirteen years absence, he returned to Canada in 1896 and settled in Montreal where he was appointed Lecturer in Gynecology at McGill University and Assistant Gynecologist to the Royal Victoria Hospital.
-In Montreal, Webster assisted with the formation of the Jubilee Nursing Scheme, which later became the Victorian Order of Nurses.
+After 13 years abroad, Webster returned to Canada in 1896, settling in Montreal.
+There, he took on roles as a Lecturer in Gynecology at McGill University and Assistant Gynecologist at the Royal Victoria Hospital.
+Additionally, he helped establish the Jubilee Nursing Scheme, which later evolved into the Victorian Order of Nurses.

-Webster became well known for his pioneering work in obstetrics and gynecology in Chicago, and soon rose to the position of Head of the Department.
-The Baldy-Webster Operation is named after him.
+Webster gained recognition for his groundbreaking work in obstetrics and gynecology in Chicago, eventually becoming Head of the Department.
+The Baldy-Webster Operation is named in his honour.

-Dr. Webster travelled the Maritimes and other areas of Canada, providing historical lectures, illustrated by lantern show slides of images from his own collection of General Wolfe, Fort Louisbourg and the forts of the Chignecto region of Nova Scotia and New Brunswick.
-He was instrumental in the establishment of the New Brunswick Museum, Fort Beausejour National Historic Site and the Fortress of Louisbourg National Historic Site.
-He published numerous pamphlets and articles, and ultimately donated his historical and cultural collections to public institutions of the Maritime region.
+Dr. Webster traveled across the Maritimes and other parts of Canada, giving historical lectures and showcasing lantern slide images from his collection, featuring General Wolfe, Fort Louisbourg, and the forts of the Chignecto region in Nova Scotia and New Brunswick.
+He played a crucial role in establishing the New Brunswick Museum, Fort Beausejour National Historic Site, and the Fortress of Louisbourg National Historic Site.
+He authored numerous pamphlets and articles and ultimately donated his historical and cultural collections to public institutions in the Maritime region.

-Webster became a Trustee of the Public Archives of Nova Scotia, a Member of the Historic and Monuments Board of Canada, and the Honorary Curator of Fort Beausejour Museum, for which he was responsible.
-Apart from his writings which remain definitive sources on many subjects, it was with the Historic Sites and Monuments Board of Canada that he perhaps had his most lasting influence.
-Working with other members of the board, he surveyed the provinces of New Brunswick, Nova Scotia and Prince Edward Island and made recommendations for the commemoration of dozens of sites throughout New Brunswick and Nova Scotia with important historical relevance including: Fort Gaspareaux, Fort Beausejour, Fort Anne and Fort Louisbourg.
-Webster was instrumental is preserving Fort Beausejour, even going so far as to purchase the land underlying the fort, which he subsequently donated to the nation.
+Webster held various positions related to history and preservation, such as Trustee of the Public Archives of Nova Scotia, Member of the Historic and Monuments Board of Canada, and Honorary Curator of Fort Beausejour Museum.
+His writings remain authoritative sources on numerous subjects, but his work with the Historic Sites and Monuments Board of Canada perhaps had the most enduring impact.
+Alongside other board members, Webster surveyed the provinces of New Brunswick, Nova Scotia, and Prince Edward Island, recommending the commemoration of numerous sites with historical significance, such as Fort Gaspareaux, Fort Beausejour, Fort Anne, and Fort Louisbourg.
+He played a crucial role in preserving Fort Beausejour by purchasing the land beneath the fort and later donating it to the nation.

-On 16, March 1950, Webster died in Shediac at the age of 86 and was buried at St. Martin’s in the Woods Anglican Church Cemetery in Shediac.
-His former home is now a Bed & Breakfast.
+Webster passed away in Shediac on March 16, 1950, at the age of 86.
+He was laid to rest at St. Martin’s in the Woods Anglican Church Cemetery in Shediac.